Welcome to our Florida Keys road trip planner.

 Drink key lime milkshake at ‘Robert Is Here’ and eat the famous conch fritters at Alabama Jacks.

 Explore the coral reef in the keys by taking a glass-bottom boat tour at John Pennekamp Coral Reef State Park.
+This is one of the best places to stop on drive from Miami to key west.

 Stop 1: Coral Castle